den1130/mvc_php/README.md

 # mvc_php
-Share your thoughts here! \n
+Share your thoughts here! <br />
-This is a website where registered users can post their thoughts. \n Users can also edit or delete their posts published already.
+This is a website where registered users can post their thoughts. <br />
+Users can also edit or delete their posts published already. <br />

 Here is how it looks like: